hai-vr/documentation/docs/products/starmesh/selectors.md

 Specify which meshes will be affected.

-### Skinned Meshes

 - **Skinned Mesh Renderers**: Select SkinnedMeshRenderer components.
 - **Split Left/Right**: Mark this selection has having a Left/Right counterpart.
-- **Bones (Left/Right)**: Only the vertices attached to these bones will be selected.
-If there are no bones selected, then all vertices will be selected.
-  - *Use other Selector components below to reduce the selection.*
+- **Initial Blendshapes**: During the calculations, these blendshapes will be emulated to be active as part of the operations.

+## Select Bones

+Reduces the current selection so that only vertices weights to the specified bones will be affected.

+The weight is the sum of all bones that match.

 - **Bone Weight Curve**: After all bones are selected, the weight will be remapped using this curve.
-- **Initial Blendshapes**: During the calculations, these blendshapes will be emulated to be active as part of the operations.

-### Non-Skinned Meshes

-- **Mesh Renderers**: Select all vertices of MeshRenderer components.

 ## Select Radius